jonathanstathakis/cms/bordeaux/bordeaux.md

 	- Boug and Cotes de Bourg
 		- limestone soil [@guildsomm_bordeaux_2024]

-## Production

-TODO:

-- [ ] for each sub-topic collect notes from the resources noted above.
+### Viticulture

+- green harvest: commonly used to reduce vigor to produce smaller berries for a more concentrated wine [@guildsomm_bordeauxexpert].

-### 11. Grape Varietals
+### Grape Varietals

 - black grapes: cabernet sauvignon merlot, cabernet franc, petit verdot, malbec, Carmenère [@guildsomm_bordeaux_2024]
 - white grapes: Sémillon, Sauvignon Blanc, Muscadelle [@wset_bordeaux]

+### Enology

-### 12. Blending - Importance of Varietal in the Blend
+### Blending - Importance of Varietal in the Blend

-- blending *assemblage* is important as vintages in Bordeaux vary and the variety that performs best one vintage may not perform so well in the next.
+blending *assemblage* is important as vintages in Bordeaux vary and the variety that performs best one vintage may not perform so well in the next.
 Primarily a mix of early and late blooming / ripening varieties, i.e. Merlot and Cabernet Sauvignon, which protects from sporadic spring frost or rain at harvest guarantees a consistently quality and profitable harvest year on year.
 These varieties are also sensitive to soil types and since Bordeaux has a diverse range of soils, varieties with an affinity for one soil, say Merlot in clay, can carry the blend where say Cabernet Sauvignon is struggling to perform, and vice versa.

-### 3. & 5.
-Production and Aging Techniques (Barrique Fermentation/Ageing)
+### Production and Aging Techniques (Barrique Fermentation/Ageing)

-- viticulture
-	- green harvest:
-		- commonly used to reduce vigor to produce smaller berries for a more concentrated wine [@guildsomm_bordeauxexpert].
 - sorting:
 		- fruit sorted by quality to isolate the densest, best fruit for a *grand vin*.
 Sorting is done optically (fruit appearance) and mechanically via a density sorter (float fruit in a water bath, fruit that sinks is dense enough for a *grand vin*) [@guildsomm_bordeauxexpert].
 - fruit preparation